stackbit-projects/pleasant-cabbage-38f3b/content/_index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-        title: >-
-          These motivations indicate that what we do and how we behave with our clients.
-We struggle for excellence in everything from product development to sales and customer support.
       - title: Awesome Feature of Your Services
         image: images/intro.jpg
         image_alt: App users welcoming a new member